Akai MPC (Live / One / X) Review

 The main difference between MPC One and MPC Live is that the former does not have a rechargeable battery.
 Thus, though it is lightweight and portable, it still needs constant power to operate.

 MPC One does not have Aux outputs and allows only 4GV of online storage.
-In comparison, MPC Live has 16GB memory.
+In comparison, MPC Live has 16GB of memory.
 Furthermore, MPC One has built-in Gate Outputs.

 Another noticeable difference between the two is that MPC One is less expensive as compared to MPC Live.